 Benefits of Cloud Services

-- Greater IT staff productivity and across organization
+- Increased productivity for IT staff and the entire organization

-- Enhanced security and protection of information assets
+- Enhanced security and protection of valuable information assets

 Types of Cloud Services